Cormishe History, Family Crest & Coats of Arms

 Early History of the Cormishe family

 This web page shows only a small excerpt of our Cormishe research.
-Another 116 words (8 lines of text) covering the years 1296, 1375, 1450, 1465, 1523, 1685, 1677 and 1689 are included under the topic Early Cormishe History in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) covering the years 1296, 1375, 1450, 1465, 1523, 1493, 1502, 1685, 1677 and 1689 are included under the topic Early Cormishe History in all our PDF Extended History products and printed products wherever possible.

 Cormishe Spelling Variations

 The Welsh have an extremely large amount of spelling variations of their native surnames to their credit.
 The earliest explanation for the preponderance of spelling variations is that when Welsh surnames were in Welsh and accordingly were difficult to translate into English.
 It was therefore up to the priest or the scribe taking the official records to determine how the spoken name was to be made literal.
 As time progressed, the old Brythonic names of Wales were recorded in English, which was especially problematic since the English language had extreme difficulty recording the highly inflected sounds of Cymraeg.
 Spelling variations were, however, also carried out according to an individual's design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by spelling variations of one's name.
 The spelling variations of the name Cormishe have included Cornish, Cornishe, Corniss, Cornise, Carnish, Cornich, Corniche, Cornick and many more.

 Early Notables of the Cormishe family (pre 1700)

 Migration of the Cormishe family

 During the latter half of the 19th and the beginning of the 20th century, the people of Wales journeyed to North America to find a new life.
 They made major contributions to the arts, industry and commerce of both Canada and the United States, and added a rich cultural heritage to their newly adopted societies.
 A look at the immigration and passenger lists has shown a number of people bearing the name Cormishe: Samuel Cornish was one of the first settlers in North America, settling in Salem, Massachusetts, in 1637; and James Cornish was the first Schoolmaster and Town Clerk in Westfield, Massachusetts..